labgem/microscope-user-doc/docs/content/metabolism/domainviewer.rst

 How can I visualize the clusters predicted by antiSMASH?
 --------------------------------------------------------

-You can access to the AntiSMASH cluster visualization window from the Cluster column of the antiSMASH annotation table.
+You can access to the AntiSMASH cluster visualization window from the Cluster column of any antiSMASH result table.
 This window allows you to visualize the full antiSMASH cluster prediction and its genomic context.

 In case of NRPS/PKS cluster type, the predicted peptide monomer composition may be indicated as well, if this composition is specific enough, the smile prediction is displayed.

 .. image:: img/antiSMASH3_viewer.PNG